wemap/react-native-wemap-livemap/README.md

 MIT

+# setup for the iOS simulator

+If it does not work on the command line, please try using XCode

+Sometimes, DerivedData needs to be cleared
+(dangerous command that can be misused and remove everything, rm -rf ~/Library/Developer/Xcode/DerivedData/*)

-# setup for a macbook M1
+# setup for a macbook M1 (not an Intel processor)

 macBook M1,
 pod install dans le dossier example/ios arch -x86_64 pod install

-Sometimes, DerivedData need to be cleared
+Sometimes, DerivedData needs to be cleared
 (dangerous command that can be misused and remove everything, rm -rf ~/Library/Developer/Xcode/DerivedData/*)

 Node 14 is recommended